Iktwo/switches/README.md

-# switches
+# Switcha

-On/Off Android app for Switches
+Android app for On/Off Switches